The Legal Services team includes 14 lawyers, legal officers and legal assistants.

 If you have received notification of any court proceedings, you should use the contact details on the covering correspondence.

 The Monitoring Officer is responsible for reporting breaches or possible breaches of the law or maladministration to the council.
 The Monitoring Officer also works closely with the council's Managing Director to assist in the role of promoting and maintaining high standards of conduct and probity within the council.

-If you wish to complain about the conduct of an elected member, you can do so via our complaints page.
+If you wish to complain about the conduct of an elected member, please see information on councillors conduct.

 The Monitoring Officer also helps to maintain the council's high standard in public life and good ethical behaviour.

-The Monitoring Officer for East Hampshire District Council is David Brown who can be contacted by phone, on 02392 446524, or email firstname.lastname@example.org.
+The Monitoring Officer for Havant Borough Council is Daniel Toohey, who can be contacted by phone, on 02392 446228, or email firstname.lastname@example.org